Durham, North Carolina Clinic

 Larry Burk, MD, CEHP

-Dr. Larry Burk, member of Oriental Health Solutions, LLC, is a musculoskeletal radiologist and integrative health coach specializing in Emotional Freedom Techniques (EFT) and hypnosis.
+Dr. Larry Burk is a musculoskeletal radiologist who works part-time as a life coach at Oriental Health Solutions, LLC, specializing in Emotional Freedom Techniques (EFT), hypnosis and dreamwork.
 He was previously Associate Professor of Radiology at Duke University Medical Center as well as Director of Education and Co-Founder of the Duke Center for Integrative Medicine.
-Dr. Burk left Duke after 11 years in 2004 to start his own consulting business, Healing Imager.
+Dr. Burk left Duke after 11 years in 2004 to start his own consulting business, Healing Imager, PC.
 He is co-author of “Physicians ethical obligations regarding alternative medicine” published in JAMA in 1998.
 He completed the UCLA Medical Acupuncture for Physicians Course in 1998 and practiced acupuncture at Duke in the Pain Clinic, Student Health and the Diet and Fitness Center.

 Dr. Burk took his first course in hypnosis in 1990 and was trained in Anodyne Imagery in 1995.
 In 2002, he learned EFT and has trained with Gary Craig and Dr. Carol Look.
 He has taught quarterly group EFT sessions at OHS and the Rice Diet Program since 2004.
 Dr. Burk became a Certified Energy Health Practitioner in 2010 and was certified in clinical hypnosis in 2011.
-He uses EFT, dreamwork, breathwork, guided imagery and hypnosis for a broad variety of conditions with particular interest in musculoskeletal pain, sports performance, motor vehicle injuries, whiplash, trauma, anxiety, food cravings and weight loss.
+He completed Margaret Lynch’s Ignite Your Power Certification in 2017.
+He uses EFT, dreamwork, breathwork, guided imagery and hypnosis for a broad variety of conditions with particular interest in musculoskeletal pain, performance anxiety, motor vehicle injuries, food cravings and weight loss.
 Since his original training is in radiology, Dr. Burk does not provide primary care, order lab tests or prescribe medications.
-He also does not provide official radiology interpretations, but he will review any relevant radiological studies as part of your integrative health coaching evaluation.
+He also does not provide official radiology interpretations.

 Please visit his website Let Magic Happen